Lahore, Pakistan Thursday, 2:47 PM Local Time

 "I was only wondering…"

-“They are on schedule,” Victor said, ending the conversation.
-“We have a little under two minutes.”
+"They are on schedule," Victor checked his watch, ending the conversation.
+"We have a little under two minutes."

-“Why do they want him alive?”
-William asked.
-“It would be a lot easier just to kill Imran.”
+"Why do they want him alive?"
+William shifted his weight.
+"It would be a lot easier just to kill Imran."

 "They want to hold him responsible for his crimes," Francis added.

-“What crimes?”
-William asked.
+"What crimes?"
+William shifted his weight.
 He shifted.
-“The guy hasn’t even done anything yet.”
+"The guy hasn't even done anything yet."

 "No," Victor agreed.
 "But the people would follow him if he asked.
 So they are going to hang him publicly and make an example of him for everyone to see."